This, the most listened-to radio talk show in America.

 They do not tolerate dissent in their party.

-Talk about a big we we people fall for these tricks that are designed to shut us up, that are designed to get us to stand down to be nice and and gentle, and so because that's the only because the Republican Party,
+People fall for these tricks that are designed to shut us up, that are designed to get us to stand down, to be nice and gentle.

-I call him a neutered chickafied moderate.
+I call him a neutered, chick-ified moderate.

-So this is how he reacted to that on his show today after F. Chuck Todd whined about being criticized from a palm beach mansion.
+So this is how he reacted to that on his show today after F. Chuck Todd whined about being criticized from a Palm Beach mansion.

 I would be careful if I had put my testicles in a blind trust for George W. Bush for eight years.